Charles V. Hamilton: Biography

-Hamilton was born in Muskogee, Oklahoma.
+Hamilton was born in Muskogee, Oklahoma on October 19, 1929 and was the middle child between his elder brother Owen Hamilton Jr. and younger sister Lyna Hamilton- Williams.
 His family moved to the southside of Chicago, Illinois in 1935, which is where he was raised.
 He had aspirations to be a journalist growing up, but he was dissuaded as, in his words, “there [weren’t] many jobs for black people who want to be journalists.”
 He went to Roosevelt University to study political science and graduated in 1951, and went on to earn a master's degree in 1957 from the University of Chicago.
 He joined the Tuskegee Institute faculty in 1958, but his contract there was terminated in 1960, and he returned to the University of Chicago, where he earned a Ph.D. in 1964.
 He held faculty positions at Rutgers University, Lincoln University (Pennsylvania), and Roosevelt University before joining the Columbia University faculty in 1969.
 Hamilton retired from the Columbia faculty in 1998 and later moved to Chicago.

 His most noted work is Black Power: The Politics of Liberation, written with Stokely Carmichael.

 Ellis Cashmore and James Jennings argue that Hamilton and Carmichael were the first to use the term institutional racism in a systematic fashion.